Lane Cove and Parramatta Rivers

 The first successful crop plantings in the early colony were in Parramatta and the Australian wool industry had its beginning here too.

-Today Parramatta is shaped by many cultures and this is reflected in the diverse range of restaurants, caf?s and alfresco eateries to rival anything in Greater Sydney.
+Today Parramatta is shaped by many cultures and this is reflected in the diverse range of restaurants, cafes and alfresco eateries which are some of the best in Sydney.